Vestal High School: Music

 The Vestal High School Orchestra is a string group consisting of players in grades 9-12, under the direction of Marissa Crabb.
-This ensemble gets the least attention despite being the most successful in music competitions.
 The orchestra has performed at Symphony Hall in Boston.
-The group consistently earns the gold with distinction award at NYSSMA and plays either level 5 or level 6 repertoire.
+The group consistently earns awards at NYSSMA and plays either level 5 or level 6 repertoire.
 The orchestra also attended the Heritage Festival in Washington DC and won First Gold.

 Art

-The art department at Vestal High School has produced some of the best student artists in the area.
+The art department at Vestal High School has fostered some of the best student artists in the area.
 In 2011, many students were named finalists and runners-up at the 2011 Arnot Art Museum ceremony, including a Gold Key Award by Dillon Utter, class of 2011.